Managing job search frustrations & KPIs (case)

 What about reaching out to companies directly?

-Based on our statistics, it is the most efficient job search channel.
+Based on our statistics, it is the second most efficient job search channel, only overtaken by Job Ads as recently as in 2022.
 Contacting decision makers directly proves that you are a proactive candidate.

-Contact them.
+• Contact them.
 The same rule as above applies: send the 1st email + the follow-up email.
 Briefly present yourself and describe your successes.
-The point of such an email is to show your potential boss how the company will benefit from hiring you and why you (and not other 500+ candidates) should be hired.
+The point of such an email is to show your potential boss how the company will benefit from hiring you, and why you (and not the other 500+ candidates) should be hired.

-Summarizing, remember to do all channels to increase positive results:
+To sum up, remember to pursue all channels to improve your job search results:

 • contact 90-120 companies and potential bosses

-network: do more.
-Contact at least 5 people per day
+• networking: do more → contact at least 5 people a day

 • apply to job ads